GeoArchive/json-javascript-fast-search/README.md

 This function was developed for the GeoArchive project.\
 **Take a look**: [general info Geoarchive >>](https://www.geoarchief.eu)  /  [image library 'in action' >>](https://www.geoarchief.nl/C001)

 Json objects can becomde **big**.
 In our case easily over 10Mb.
-Creating a simple "for loop" to match what was needed to be found coud take up to several minutes.
-Then [mrAceT](https://github.com/mrAceT) had a great idea.. splitting things up via the native JavsaSCript split function.. and after some extra nifty regular expressions.. and the created search function gives results is a split second! (litteraly;)
+Creating a simple "for loop" to match what was needed to be found could take up to several minutes.
+Then [mrAceT](https://github.com/mrAceT) had a great idea.. splitting things up via the native JavaScript split function.. and after some extra nifty regular expressions.. the created search function gives results in a split second! (litteraly;)

 # The settings
 The basics are quite self explanetory: